- Blog Categories

 2. Program Management Experience

-Apart from the educational qualification, you can become eligible for securing a PgMP certification with sufficient program management experience.
+Apart from the educational qualification, you can become eligible for securing a PgMP certification if you meet the PgMP requirements for experience.
 The PgMP prerequisites in this regard are as follows:

 - 4 years of a professional degree in a related field.